Britain operates secret monitoring station in Middle East - report

 LONDON Britain runs a secret monitoring station in the Middle East to intercept large numbers of telephone calls, emails and internet traffic that it shares with intelligence agencies in the United States, the Independent newspaper reported on Friday.

-The station is part of a 1 billion poundglobal eavesdropping project run by Britain to intercept digital communications, the paper said, citing leaked documents from former U.S. National Security Agency (NSA) contractor Edward Snowden.
+The station is part of a 1 billion poundglobal eavesdropping project run by Britain to intercept digital communications, the newspaper said, citing leaked documents from former U.S. National Security Agency contractor Edward Snowden.

 Snowden's leaks have sparked a global surveillance scandal that has pitted U.S. President Barack Obama against the Kremlin and prompted British Prime Minister David Cameron's advisers to demand the return of secrets from the Guardian newspaper.

-The London-based Independent, which did not say how it obtained the information from the Snowden documents, said the British had tapped into the underwater fibre-optic cables which pass through the Middle East.
+The London-based Independent, which did not say how it got access to the information from the Snowden documents, said the British had tapped into the underwater fibre-optic cables which pass through the Middle East.

-Britain's foreign ministry and a spokesman for Britain's eavesdropping agency GCHQ declined comment.
+Data gleaned from the monitoring station, whose exact location the Independent said it would not reveal, is then passed onto Britain's eavesdropping agency (GCHQ) in Cheltenham, England, and shared with the U.S. National Security Agency.

-Data gleaned from the monitoring station, whose exact location the Independent said it would not reveal, is then passed onto GCHQ in Cheltenham, England, and shared with the U.S. National Security Agency.
+Britain's foreign ministry declined comment.
+A spokesman for GCHQ could not be reached for immediate comment on the report.

 Snowden's leaks have embarrassed both Britain and the United States by laying bare the extent of their surveillance programmes.
 London and Washington say their spies operate within the law and that the leaks have damaged national security.